In the process of making the decision of whether to have a tracheostomy tube placed you may

 an infection develops, an antibacterial ointment isn't needed.
 If the area seems damp all

-trach site may have "athlete’s foot" from being warm and damp.
-A couple days
+burning trach site may have "athlete’s foot" from being warm and damp.
+A

-use of a non-prescription anti-fungal cream, combined with twice a day washing and keeping the
+couple days use of a non-prescription anti-fungal cream, combined with twice a day washing

-removed for cleaning daily.
-Some trachs come with disposable inner cannulas which make trach care
+is removed for cleaning daily.
+Some trachs come with disposable inner cannulas which make

-fast and easy but expensive.
-The need for an inner cannula varies and not all people with trachs
+trach care fast and easy but expensive.
+The need for an inner cannula varies and not all

 Cleaning an Inner Cannula